jeffdaily/parasail/README.md

 [back to top](#parasail-pairwise-sequence-alignment-library)

 C is the native API for parasail.
-C++ is supported by using the common include guards (#ifdef __cplusplus).
+C++ is supported directly because the parasial.h header uses the common C++ include guards (#ifdef __cplusplus) to extern "C" all of the functions.
 Once you have installed parasail, #include "parasail.h" into your sources.

 ### Python